bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 ## Where are the outputs stored?

 After the last simulation's iteration, the system reaches an *equilibrium state*: the simulation stops.
 All the outputs generated during this run are stored in a unique output folder called `output/siouxfalls-1k__\<date>_\<time>`.
-It ends with the date and time of the simulation you have just ruuned (see figure).
+It ends with the date and time of the simulation you have just runed (see figure).

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/Output_folder_2.png)